ibm-cloud-docs/transit-gateway/adding-gateway.md

    * **Redundant GRE** allows unbound GRE tunnels to connect to endpoints in either VPC or classic infrastructure networks, thus allowing you to build in redundancy for GRE tunnels.
 For more information, see [Creating a redundant GRE tunnel](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection).

-   * **Unbound GRE tunnel** - Allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
+   * **Unbound GRE tunnel** allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
 For prerequisites and detailed instructions, see [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection).

    * **VPC** - Allows you to connect to your account's VPC resources, or VPC resources from other accounts as well.